Time Capsule (Parks and Recreation): Plot

-In the B story, Andy (Chris Pratt) still pines for April (Aubrey Plaza), who remains angry at Andy and is now dating the handsome Eduardo (Carlo Mendez).
-Chris (Rob Lowe) suggests Andy tap into the aspects of his personality April was attracted to in the first place.
+In the B story, Andy still pines for April, who remains angry at Andy and is now dating the handsome Eduardo.
+Chris suggests Andy tap into the aspects of his personality April was attracted to in the first place.
 However, the only things he can think of are that he is nice and he is in a band.
 Andy decides to be nice to Eduardo, and the two realize they have similar musical tastes (they both like the Dave Matthews Band) and end up bonding over a guitar session.
 April becomes frustrated because she only dated Eduardo to make Andy jealous.
 She dumps Eduardo, which Chris interprets as a sign that his efforts are succeeding.
-Ann (Rashida Jones), who was nervous about Andy and Chris spending time together, is relieved when Chris tells her that Andy had nothing but positive things to say about her.
+Ann, who was nervous about Andy and Chris spending time together, is relieved when Chris tells her that Andy had nothing but positive things to say about her.
 The episode ends with the Pawnee residents — including Kelly and his daughter — watching an outdoor screening of the Twilight film.